 SELF-MATCH PREVENTION (SMP)

 Self-Match Prevention (“SMP”) functionality prevents matching between counterparties affiliated with the same Participant or User.
 A Participant is defined as a Clearing Futures Participant, Futures Participant, or Authorized Customer.
 A User is defined as an Authorized Trader.
 Futures Participants (for example, a Futures Commission Merchant “FCM”) may elect that Orders and/or Quotes not execute against Orders and/or Quotes on the opposite side of the market by its Authorized Traders.
 A Futures Participant’s Authorized Customer (for example, an NFX Designated Market Maker “DMM” or Proprietary Trading Firm “Prop Firms”) may elect that Orders and/or Quotes not be executed against Orders and/or Quotes entered on the opposite side of the market by its Authorized Traders.
 An Order may be a Market Order, Limit Order, Market-to-Limit Order, Stop Order, Stop Limit Order, Iceberg Order, TAS Order, Combination Order, or Linked Order.
-Self-Match Prevention does not apply to Implied Orders.

 Please note Self-Match Prevention is optional for Futures Participants and Authorized Customers.